-ABPath does not have a prescribed statement, however accredited providers must clearly indicate to learners that the activity has been registered to offer credit in the American Board of Pathology's Continuing Certification program on activity materials.
-This language must include the specific credit type(s) and number of credits available: Lifelong Learning (CME), Self-Assessment Module (SAM), and/or Improvement in Medical Practice (Part IV).
+ABPath does not have a formal statement, however accredited providers must clearly indicate to learners that the activity has been registered to offer credit in the American Board of Pathology's Continuing Certification program on activity materials.
+This language must include the specific credit type(s) and number of credits available: Lifelong Learning (CME) and/or Improvement in Health and Healthcare (Part IV).